taocpp/PEGTL/doc/Actions-and-States.md

 ### No Switching

-The "no switching style" consists of having one (or more) state-arguments that are passed to a parsing run and that are the arguments to all action's `apply()`- and `apply0()`-methods.
+The "no switching style" consists of having one (or more) state-arguments that are passed to a parsing run and that are the arguments to all action's `apply()` and `apply0()`.

 For an example of how to build a generic JSON data structure with the "no switching style" see `src/example/pegtl/json_build_two.cpp`.